Facts & Trivia - Clarendon County, South Carolina

 Couldn’t buy nothing worth beans in a pot

-Roastin’ ears & possum was all we ever got.
+Roastin’ ears and possum was all we ever got.

 Swamp Fox, Swamp Fox, Tail on his hat.
 Nobody knows Where the Swamp Fox at.